29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 - We will place emphasis on having time for plenty of driver practice
 - We plan to spend lots of time tuning the autonomous, in order to get it *consistent*, which means we will have to make ample room for autonomous testing in the timeline
 == Careful Design
-- We will also be making sure that all our designs are designed with *strength, precision and effectiveness* in mind during all stages of the design process -- this is especially prominent during the CAD phase
+- We will also be making sure that all our designs are designed with *strength, precision and effectiveness* in mind during all stages of the design process -- this is especially prominent during the CAD phase.
+Keeping these three factors in mind will ensure that the systems utilised in our robot are as *competitive* as possible.